khmelevskiy/daily_dish_hub/DOCKER.md

 ./scripts/run_docker.sh up      # starts web, bot, postgres, redis
 ```

+The `frontend-builder` stage compiles the Vite admin UI into `frontend/dist/`; the final image copies that bundle into `app/static/`.

 First start initializes the database, applies Alembic migrations, seeds default categories/units, and creates the first admin if credentials are present in `.env`.

 > The runtime image bundles the native libraries Pillow needs for HEIF/AVIF (`libheif1`, `libde265-0`, `libjpeg62-turbo`, `libtiff6`, `libwebp7`, `libopenjp2-7`), so image uploads work out of the box.